 Most projects contain more than one category of work: for example, an extension plus alterations, or an extension plus a loft conversion.
 For this reason, most charges are provided on a project-by-project basis to ensure we are being fair and giving you the most accurate cost.
 All charges for Full Plans and Building Notice applications include VAT.

-The Full Plans Application route MUST be used in the following situations:
+An Application with Full Plans MUST be used in the following situations: